Written by Ada’s Medical Knowledge Team

-Dengue fever is transmitted by the bite of a mosquito and usually causes flu-like symptoms such as fever, pain in the muscles and general weakness.
+Dengue fever is transmitted by the bite of a mosquito (typically of the species Aedes aegypti) and usually causes flu-like symptoms such as fever, pain in the muscles and general weakness.

 Although most cases of dengue fever are relatively mild, even mild infections can cause painful or debilitating symptoms.
-In rare cases, the condition can turn into severe dengue, which can cause acute health problems and be potentially life threatening.
+In rare cases, the condition can turn into severe dengue, known as dengue hemorrhagic fever, which can cause acute health problems and be potentially life-threatening.
+1

-Dengue fever is in the majority of cases self-limiting, meaning it will be dealt with by the body’s immune system and disappear naturally.
+Dengue fever is self-limiting in the majority of cases, meaning it will be dealt with by the body’s immune system and disappear naturally.
 There is no specific treatment for cases of mild dengue fever besides supporting the body with rest and plenty of fluids.
 In severe cases, treatment will be more intensive, with a stay in hospital likely.

 Symptoms of dengue fever